Valer100/winaccent/README_v1.2.0.md

 ## 📜 Documentation

 > [!IMPORTANT]
 > This is a Windows-only module.
-Trying to import this module on a OS other than Windows or a Windows version older than 8.x will raise a `winaccent.UnsupportedPlatformException` exception.
-When using this module in cross-platform applications, you should only import and use winaccent on Windows systems to avoid errors.
+Trying to import this module on a OS other than Windows or a Windows version older than 8.x will raise an `ImportError` exception.
+When using this module in cross-platform applications, make sure you only import and use winaccent on Windows systems to avoid errors.
 Here's an example:

 ```python
 import sys